With The Great Next, book adventures like trekking, paragliding, scuba diving, rafting, cycling, motorbiking and more in India.

 Haridwar in Uttarakhand is one of India’s top tourist destinations and a busy pilgrimage spot.
 It lies at the base of Shiva's hills, i.e. the Shivaliks and lures travellers and devotees from all over the world.
 There are a number of treks from Haridwar that travellers can choose from and with a short drive you can be in one of the quaint hill stations nearby, trekking alongside snow-capped peaks and traversing lush green meadows.

-The region is rich in biodiversity and treks near Haridwar are available that are leisurely and easy such as treks through a wildlife sanctuary or you can take a moderate grade trek that involves trekking upto a crystal clear mountain lake.
+The region is rich in biodiversity and treks near Haridwar are available that are leisurely and easy such as treks through a wildlife sanctuary or you can take a moderate grade trek that involves trekking up to a crystal clear mountain lake.
 There are national parks to be explored, ancient villages to be discovered, melting glaciers to be seen and so much more on treks near Haridwar.
-The region is popular among wildlife photographers and bird watchers and you will have plenty of opportunity to see rare himalayan species of monal bird and musk deer.
+The region is popular among wildlife photographers and bird watchers and you will have plenty of opportunities to see rare Himalayan species of monal bird and musk deer.

 The beautiful Valley of Flowers trek from Haridwar is another trek you shouldn’t miss as it is a world heritage site.
 It is a favourite amongst tourists and yet the beauty of the valley remains untouched as over 300 species of wild flowers such as orchids, poppies, Cobra Lily Anemone as well as the elusive and rare Blue Poppy, and Brahmakamal bloom here.
 Besides this, the Valley of Flowers is also home to animals such as the snow leopard and the endangered Asiatic black bear amongst others.